Neilshweky/CIS419-Final-Project-Text-Classification/README.md

 # CIS419-Final-Project-Text-Classification

-This is the Final Project for CIS419.
+This our the Final Project for CIS419.

+By Neil Shweky, Hersh Solanki, and Kamal El Bayrouti

 Our Project Proposal:

 ### What are you trying to do?
 Articulate your objectives using absolutely no jargon.